pflenker/pflenker.github.io/_posts/2019-11-08-rust-text-editor-appendix.md

 you can see the project on github with the code changes applied.

 ## What to do if you are stuck

+> 2022 Update: It has been a few years since I wrote this tutorial, and while the Rust
+> world has been moving along, this tutorial is stuck firmly in place.
+This means that
+> whenever your code is not working when the tutorial says it should, you might have
+> hit something that is no longer working with the most recent versions of Rust.
+> In other words: It's not you, it's me, and I am sorry.

 Some of the code in this tutorial is very tricky to type in exactly, especially if you’re not used to Rust.
 It’s  specially easy to make a mistake when you’re